 We also find GROVER Dataset is the hardest to detect.
-It is because GROVER generator is trained in an adversarial fashion with the objective to deceive the verifier, which endows the generator with deceptive nature.
-To our surprise, GPT-3 dataset is overly simple to all detectors.
-We conduct extensive experiments on different self-constructed and published GPT-3 dataset generated by a series prompts, which also validate this thundering conclusion.
-The experiment details and results are in Appendix A.2.
+It is because the GROVER generator is trained in an adversarial heuristic with the objective of deceiving the verifier, which endows the generator with deceptive nature.
+To our surprise, the GPT-3.5 dataset is overly simple for all detectors.
+The result is also in accord with conclusions in recent works (Mireshghallah et al., 2023; Chen et al., 2023).
+We conduct extensive experiments on different self-constructed and published GPT-3.5 datasets generated by a series of prompts, validating this thundering conclusion.
+The experiment details and results are in Appendix A.3.
+We also implement experiments and discussions to explore further explanations in Section 4.5.2.